fieldtrip/website/_includes/shared/faq/replacements.md

 To avoid unnecessary dependencies on functions from non-standard MathWorks toolboxes, FieldTrip includes a number of drop-in replacement functions that have the same functionality as their MATLAB counterparts.
 Have a look at [this FAQ](/faq/can_i_prevent_external_toolboxes_from_being_added_to_my_matlab_path) how you can control whether these are added to your path.

-Alternatives are provided for the following functions from the Statistics Toolbox
+Alternatives are provided for the following functions from the Statistics Toolbox (stats)

 - nansum, nanstd, etc.
 - biocdf